Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 --- | --- | ---
 --name | --n | Optional.
 The extension name in portal registration or extensions hosting service name to emit the diagnostics for.
 --production | --prod | Optional.
 Emits the diagnostics from production cloud.
---blackforest | --bf | Optional.
-Emits the diagnostics from blackforest cloud.
 --fairfax | --ff | Optional.
 Emits the diagnostics from fairfax cloud.
 --mooncake | --mc | Optional.
 Emits the diagnostics from mooncake cloud.
 --dogfood | --df | Optional.
 Emits the diagnostics from dogfood cloud.